This spot has been added by

-A few granite rocks, lapped by the waves, a handful of palm trees swaying in the wind – the tiny Saint-Pierre Island is the perfect illustration of a mythical desert island.
-It is approximately 1 mile off Praslin and can only be reached by boat, although it is not possible to land there.
-The waters around the islet, although sometimes a little turbulent, are clear and rich in fish.
+A few granite rocks lapped by the waves, a handful of palm trees swaying in the wind – tiny St Pierre Island is the perfect desert island.
+Located approximately 1 mile off Praslin, it can only be reached by boat, but it is not possible to land there.
+The waters around the islet, although sometimes a bit choppy, are poor in corals but rich in fish.

 Your guide will show you where to get into the water.
-If you go to the snorkeling spot in your own boat, get into the water near the islet, on the Praslin side.
-This is where the richest sea beds and the calmest waters are.
+If you go to the snorkeling spot in your own boat, get into the water near the islet, on Praslin’s side.
+This is where the calmest waters are.

-While the coral was badly damaged in the tsunami in December 2004 and the reef has not yet regained its former glory, the sea bed is still very rich in fish.
-The most interesting area to explore (and also the shallowest) lies to the west of the islet (that is, on the Praslin side).
+While the coral is badly damaged all around the island, the location is still very rich in fish.
+The most lively area lies to the west of the islet, facing Praslin.